 6. Your new Graphics Card is ready to use.

-How do insert graphics cards into a laptop?
+How do you insert graphics cards into a laptop?

-There are two prominent ways by which one can insert a graphics card inside a laptop, one is to upgrade the current laptop configuration with the latest version and the second is to plug in an external GPU drive through the USB Port.
+There are two prominent ways by which one can insert a graphics card inside a laptop: to upgrade the current laptop configuration with the latest version and to plug in an external GPU drive through the USB Port.
 We have mentioned both of the procedures one by one in the following steps:

 Upgrading the current Graphics Card in the laptop